minhduc29/E-Teams/README.md

 - Create your topics and everytime you learn something new, add a new entry to the suitable topic.
 Only you can see your topics and entries.

 - Click the topic name and/or Entry to see your entries.

+- You can now delete the whole topic and its entries or just a single entry.
 ---
 #### Update
 - This is where we show our update, new features with date and time.